 I am a professional linguist and communications consultant.
-I have been engaged in the field of forensic linguistics since 1979.
+I have been practicing forensic linguistics since 1979.

 STATUS AS COURT-CERTIFIED LAY WITNESS: I am a court-certified lay witness under Rule 701 of the Federal Rules for Evidence.
 I have an unusual if not unique combination of academic credentials (AB in linguistics, Brown University; MA and PhD in linguistics, University of Chicago) and real-world experience in the effective use of language.